I. Introduction and Objective

 - Threat Assessment Team (TAT): UA-sponsored multi-disciplinary assessment team comprised of representatives of the UAPD, the Office of Emergency Preparedness, UA Legal Counsel, and the UA Mental Health profession.
 The TAT reviews significant alarming/threatening behavior and makes recommendations to UA’s Policy Group.

-- Emergency Preparedness and Response Policy Group (Policy Group): Senior level UA administrators comprised of representatives from Public Safety, Provost/Academic Affairs, Financial Affairs, Student Affairs, and University Relations.
-The Policy Group reviews the TAT’s recommendations and advises the UA President as appropriate.
+- Emergency Management Policy Group (EMPG): Senior-level UA administrators comprised of representatives from the Department of Public Safety, the Office of Academic Affairs, the Division of Finance and Operations, the Division of Student Life, and the Division of Strategic Communications.
+The EMPG reviews the TAT’s recommendations and advises the UA President as appropriate.

 II.
 Roles and Responsibilities